-Several different departments of the government offer federal grants for a variety of different purposes.
+Several departments of the government offer federal grants for a variety of different purposes.
 Federal grants for senior citizens can be found on Federal Grants Wire.
 Examples of federal grants include:

 - Capital Assistance Program for Elderly Persons and Persons with Disabilities provides funds to for the transportation needs of elderly persons in areas where public transportation services are not available or appropriate.